mhyllander/gpg-bridge-wsl2-ruby/README.md

 ## Known problems

-The first time you use ssh, gpg-agent.exe will prompt you for the PIN entry.
-The ssh command will either timeout and fail, or fail after you entered the PIN.
-The timeout is hard-coded in net-ssh.

-Either way, if you try the ssh command again it will now work, since gpg-agent.exe has cached the PIN for future use.
+The net/ssh has a hard-coded timeout of 5s when communicating with Pageant.
+This does not play well when gpg-agent.exe is the Pageant server, because it will prompt for PIN entry before returning a response.
+The result is that ssh fails unless you are really fast with entering the PIN.

+I have handled this by overriding some of the code in net/ssh to enable setting a custom timeout.
+The default timeout is now 30s.

 ## Remote Desktop